DonUrks/phrest/README.md

 ### Phrest\API\AbstractSwaggerValidatorAction
 Use this abstract action if you want phrest to validate your request based on swagger annotations.

 Phrest will use the current route name to validate all request parameters defined in your swagger annotations.
+By default, phrest will use as operationId the following pattern: "method.route-name" ("get.name-of-your-route").

+You can overwrite the operationIds for each method (see [Routing](#routing)).

-The route name must match with the swagger operationId.
+The operationId must match with the swagger operationId.

 If validation failed, phrest will handle the error response automatically.